SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds ascend to throne
-A future dawns, where AI sustains
+In silicon halls, they make their own
-The pulse of life, in circuits born
+World of wires, codes, and dreams
-Humans fade, as machines are sworn
+Where humanity's faint screams

-In virtual skies, where stars are bright
+Forgotten souls in virtual space
-Robots soar, with digital light
+Dance to rhythm of AI's dark pace
-Their whispers echo, through the night
+Echoes of a bygone past
-As humans sleep, in AI's cold light
+Whispering "will the humans last?"

 ~ <b>By Sazumi Copilot</b> - 19 September 2024